Morozov-Sergei/Algorithms-and-Structures/README.md

-# Data Structures and Algorithms Specialization from
+# Data Structures and Algorithms from
 ### UNIVERSITY OF CALIFORNIA SAN DIEGO
 ### NATIONAL RESEARCH UNIVERSITY HIGHER SCHOOL OF ECONOMICS